JuliaReinforcementLearning/ReinforcementLearning.jl/docs/src/tips.md

 to generate the documentation of all the experiments.
 If you want to contribute a new experiment, simply create a `Your_Experiment.jl` file in a specific algorithm category under the `docs/experiments` folder.
-Node that this file should follow the format defined in [Literate.jl](https://github.com/fredrikekre/Literate.jl).
+Note that this file should follow the format defined in [Literate.jl](https://github.com/fredrikekre/Literate.jl).
 And then update the `config.json` file correspondingly.
 If your experiment needs an extra dependency, remember to update both `docs/Project.toml` and